In Seattle, Blink-182 turned back the clock — for better and worse

 For the guys who ran naked in their most famous music video and titled an album with a masturbation pun, a winking immaturity has always been part of the Blink brand, their crass-lite, goofball ways endearing them to millions of teenagers around the turn of the millennium.
 They wore it proudly as 20-somethings in 1999 with one of their most recognizable songs, “What’s My Age Again?” (as visualized in the aforementioned streaking music vid), an infectious power-pop nugget that came pogoing into an anthemic closing run Sunday night capped with “All the Small Things” and “Dammit.”

 But in 2023, the world needs middle-aged guys making sex jokes about each other’s moms like another “American Pie” movie, and some of the off-color humor (largely coming from DeLonge) between songs was a little awkward at times.
-It was like bumping into an old high school friend and realizing they really haven’t changed, for better or worse.
+It was like bumping into an old high-school friend and realizing they really haven’t changed, for better or worse.

 With the band drawing so heavily from “Enema,” “Take Off Your Pants” and the self-titled album, there was definitely a turn-back-the-clock element to Blink’s reunion run.
 But it wasn’t strictly a nostalgia fest.